 According to Turner, in relation to GosJohn, the Johannine understanding of those who reject Jesus’ teaching as children of the devil (or the children of the “father of the devil” per DeConick’s analysis) connects with ApJohn’s & TriProt’s “entire portrayal of the Powers of darkness who created and rule the lower world.
 This lower God is the father of the cosmos whose nature is shown by his acts of hostility and ignorance…as in the Fourth Gospel those who reject Jesus are the children of this lower God, not by nature, but because they have not yet received the true Spirit.”

-Per Trimorphic Protennoia’s text, and these Verses portend many of the Direct Revelations found at the end of this work, particularly the second, fourth, and seventh:
+Per Trimorphic Protennoia’s text, and these Verses portend three of the Direct Revelations found at the end of this work, namely the second, fourth, and seventh: